Are your chickens happy in their chicken coop?

 If we look at coops a, b, and c from above, only one actually provided enough space for the number of chickens it advertised, and just barely.
 Coop C’s 21” x 84.5” run allowed enough space for 3 chickens (even though it advertised for up to 4 birds.)

 If you ask us (and our chickens) all the coops we build at OverEZ are just right.
-With accurate, transparent sizing and bird recommendations, highest quality materials and construction, and easy-to-assemble coops and runs, your Goldi-clucks will the happiest girls on the block.
-Check out our coops, runs, and other supplies.
+With accurate, transparent sizing and bird recommendations, highest quality materials and construction, and easy-to-assemble coops and runs, your chickens will the happiest girls on the block.
+Check out our coops, runs, and other accessories.